Thread

 app sce

-Thread enables secure connection of devices to the internet and cloud through a Border Router, supporting functions like remote monitoring and firmware updates.
-Its 1.3.0 and 1.4 versions standardize Border Router design, further simplifying the integration process with IP infrastructure.
+Thread achieves secure connection of devices to the internet and cloud through a Border Router, supporting functions like remote monitoring and firmware updates.
+Thread versions 1.3.0 and 1.4 have standardized the Border Router design, further simplifying the integration process with IP infrastructure.

 Integration with Other IP Networks